sugarlabs/GSoC/README.md

 [2020](Ideas-2020.md)

 ## Want to work with us ?
-Sorry, applications are closed for 2020.
+ applications are closed for 2020.

 But please get involved.
 Familiarise yourself with our code, by reporting and fixing bugs.